 Coloured stickers were used to highlight prescriptions containing fridge items and CDs in schedules 2 and 3.
 The RP described that they checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 And they made records of this advice on the PMR.
+The RP proactively gave people advice on self-care and encouraged them to return to the pharmacy if there was no improvement.

 The pharmacy team was aware of the risks associated with people becoming pregnant whilst taking sodium valproate as part of the Pregnancy Prevention Programme (PPP).
 The pharmacy team took care not to apply labels over the warning cards on the boxes of valproate products when dispensing.
 The pharmacy had stickers for staff to apply to valproate medicines dispensed out of original containers to highlight the risks of pregnancy to people receiving prescriptions for valproate.
 The RP had regular conversations with the people at risk who were prescribed valproate to ensure they were on adequate contraception.
 And records were made on the PMR.